-The problem at PA=0 has been solved by increasing the insertion air pressure from 30 lb. to 40 lb.
+The problem at PA=0 was solved by increasing the insertion air pressure from 30 lb. to 40 lb.
 Masks now insert with good positional repeatability at all PAs in static tests.

-We have not yet tested the reliability of slitmask insertion at all PAs while slewing; this is planned after the break.
-Further, due to the complications caused by flexure and moving camera elements, we have not yet been able to devise a test to confirm the repeatability of slit mask insertion while slewing; any lack of slitmask repeatability is expected to be too small to detect compared to these other factors.
+We have not yet tested the reliability of slitmask insertion at all PAs while slewing; this is a last-minute test that we will report on at the mini-review.
+Further, due to the complications caused by flexure and moving camera elements, we have been unable to devise a test to confirm the repeatability of slit mask insertion while slewing; any lack of slitmask repeatability is too small to be detectable in the face of these larger variations.
 This second test is therefore on hold.